-An independent branch of DSG, SOFC is responsible for the recognition, funding, and support of nearly 350+ student organizations at Duke.
-In collaboration with campus partners, we work to approve and onboard new groups, ensure the effective distribution and investment of Duke’s nearly $1M student fund, and elevate the voices of student leaders.
+An independent branch of DSG, SOFC is responsible for the funding and support of nearly 350+ student organizations at Duke.
+In collaboration with campus partners, we work to ensure the effective distribution and investment of Duke’s nearly $1M student fund, as well as elevate the voices of student leaders.
 Our goal is to enhance the undergraduate Duke experience by supporting engagement opportunities, student involvement, and inclusive programming.

-The SOFC is an up to 23-person undergraduate committee working in coordination with the DSG Senate to allocate the student fund to recognized and chartered student groups.
-The main duties of the SOFC are:
+SOFC is an up to 23-person undergraduate committee working in coordination with the DSG Senate to allocate the student fund to recognized and chartered student groups.
+The main duties of SOFC are:

-Overseeing the Programming Fund, which is open to all recognized and chartered student groups on a weekly, event-specific basis
+Overseeing the Programming Fund, which is open to all open, selective, and competitive student groups on a weekly, event-specific basis

 Empowering Student Organization leaders through training and other support services

-SOFC is composed of a Chair, 2 Executive Vice-Chair, 4 Vice-Chairs, 4 Campus Partner Representatives, and up to 12 general members
+SOFC is composed of a Chair, an Executive Vice-Chair, 5 Vice-Chairs, 4 Campus Partner Representatives, and up to 12 general members

 The SOFC Team works closely with the Office of the Treasurer.